 A: WISHIN Pulse can be accessed via web portal.
 Users must have a valid username and password.
 There is no need to know where the patient had previous encounters.
 All that is needed is the patient name, and, if known, other demographic information.
 For a brief description and demonstration of the new WISHIN Pulse system, click here.

 A: Organizations leveraging SSO will be required to make some changes as the encrypted keys to the new system must be issued.

 Q: What is the timing of this transition?

 A: WISHIN has begun transition work with both Velatura and KPI Ninja.
-We anticipate that the transition will be complete by late third quarter or early fourth quarter 2021.
+We anticipate that the transition will be complete on or around September 30, 2021.

 Q: What will be expected of my organizations as part of this transition?

 A: WISHIN has a plan to migrate all historical data and source contributor interfaces with minimal Participant burden.
 The WISHIN implementation team is working on an outreach plan to share the specifics of the work and level of involvement individually with each data contributor.

 Q: What enhancements can I look forward to as part of this transition?